kinjmshah/kinjmshah.github.io/_portfolio/HCI_Project1.md

   <img src='/images/hci/brainstorm_contentViewing.png'>
 </div>

-After re-group and discussion of the different mock-ups, our group decided to move forward with a project addressing an office hours interface as we all are current students in school and recognize the need for additional functionality in this remote interaction.
+We asked our selected users to evaluate these paper prototypes to identify which would be most helpful in improving their day to day lives.
+After reviewing their responses, and discussion of the different mock-ups, our group decided to move forward with a project addressing an office hours interface as we all are current students in school and recognize the need for additional functionality in this remote interaction, and this sentiment was reflected in our target demographic user sample.
 Additionally, we think this is a service where redesign could have a significant impact on the user and greatly improve remote interactions for a large population of people.

 # Proposed Platform Redesign: Zoom for Office Hours